ipspace/netlab/docs/labs/linux.md

 The initial configuration process (**[netlab initial](../netlab/initial.md)**) does not rely on commands executed within Linux containers:

 * The `/etc/hosts` file is generated during the **[netlab create](../netlab/create.md)** process from the ```templates/provider/clab/frr/hosts.j2``` template (see [](clab-config-template)).
-* Interface IP addresses and static routes to default gateway (see [](linux-routes)) are configured with **ip** commands executed on the Linux host but within the container network namespace.
+* Interface IP addresses and static routes to the default gateway (see [](linux-routes)) are configured with **ip** commands executed on the Linux host but within the container network namespace.
 * Static default route points to the management interface.

-You can therefore use any container image as a Linux node.
+You can, therefore, use any container image as a Linux node.